mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 # HOMEWORK FILES TO REVIEW

-As explained below, I unfortunately didn't realize that we only needed to pick two activities in total, and that's why my original Homework 4 (now entitled "long-version-stat545-hw04-thibodeau-mylinh") file is **not the one to review**.
+As explained below, I unfortunately didn't realize that we only needed to pick two activities in total, and that's why my original Homework 4 (now entitled "long-version-stat545-hw04-thibodeau-mylinh") file is **NOT THE ONE TO REVIEW**.

-For the **marking/peer review purposes**, you can limit yourself to these two cheatsheets:
+For the **MARKING/PEER REVIEW FILES**, you can limit yourself to these two cheatsheets:

 * General data reshaping and relationship to aggregation - Activity #5 (data manipulation sample): cheatsheet md file [HERE](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/blob/master/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md) comparing tidyr, reshape and R base ways of manipulating data
 * Join, merge, look up - Activity #2 (create your own cheatsheet on join functions): minimalist dplyr joining function cheatsheet md file [HERE](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/blob/master/stat545-hw4-thibodeau-mylinh/hw04-dplyr-join-cheatsheet-thibodeau-mylinh.md) - A table is worth a thousand words